top of page

 NOTICE: EMPANADA MILONGA IS NOW FREE OF COVID-VACCINE RESTRICTIONS!

 As of our May 14, 2023 Milonga, we are no longer checking vaccinations, and masks are now optional, in alignment with the federal government, the termination of the Covid-19 emergency health regulations, and now the announcement by the World Health Organizations ending Covid restrictions.
-Please join us as we celebrate the end of the pandemic!
+Please join us as we celebrate the end of the pandemic, but also adhere to basic social principles: do not come if you are feeling ill, feverish.

 The beautiful St. Clement's Hall